jurenites/smep/docs/glossary.md

 Force carriers.
 In this model: photon, gluon, W boson, Z boson.

 ### Quark (Кварк)
 Elementary particle known in modern physics; building blocks of hadrons.
+Each quark carries a color charge property (red, green, or blue for matter quarks; cyan, magenta, or yellow for antimatter quarks) representing the Quantum Chromodynamics (QCD) force.

+### QCD Color Charge
+Property of quarks representing their interaction through the strong force.
+Matter quarks have three colors (red, green, blue) while antimatter quarks have their corresponding anticolors (cyan, magenta, yellow).
+This is not a real color but a quantum property visualized through colored gradients.

 ### Hadron (Адрон)
 Composite particle made of quarks.